The Boston Red Sox today announced the following roster moves:President of Baseball Operations Dave Dombrowski made the announcement.

 Boyer, 36, pitched a scoreless 12th inning in yesterday's game against the Yankees.
 Signed by Boston to a minor league contract on April 5, he was selected to the major league roster

-Prior to tonight's game against the Los Angeles Angels, the Boston Red Sox made the following roster moves:
+The Boston Red Sox today announced the following roster moves:

 President of Baseball Operations Dave Dombrowski made the announcement.

-Holt, 29, was placed on the 10-day disabled list with vertigo on April 21 and has missed the club's last 57 games.
-He has gone 2-for-15 (.091) in five games with the Red Sox this season, including one start each at left field and third base.
-Over parts of six major league seasons with the Pirates (2012) and the Red Sox (2013-17), the 2015 All-Star has hit .270 (359-for-1,328) with 185 runs scored, 70 doubles, 12 triples, 13 home runs, 123 RBI, and 25 stolen bases.
-Selected by Pittsburgh in the ninth round of the 2009 June Draft, Holt is the most recent Red Sox player to hit for the cycle, having accomplished the feat on June 16, 2015 against the Atlanta Braves.
-He has been Boston's nominee for the prestigious Roberto Clemente Award in each of the last two seasons.
+Holt, 29, was placed on the 10-day disabled list with vertigo on April 21 and transferred to the 60-day disabled list on June 24.
+In 10 games between Pawtucket and Portland during his most recent rehab stint, he went 8-for-36 (.222) with a home run while making three starts as a designated hitter, two in left field, two at third base, two at shortstop, and one at second base.
+He has gone 2-for-15 (.091) in five games with Boston this season, including one start each at left field and third base.
+Over parts of six major league seasons with the Pirates (2012) and the Red Sox (2013-17), the 2015 All-Star has hit .270 (359-for-1,328) with 70 doubles, 12 triples, 13 home runs, 123 RBI, and 25 stolen bases.